 Shopping malls, entertainment facilities and taxis are all part of the new bylaw, however, private spaces such as schools, daycares and private residences are exempt from the mask mandate.

 Those under the age of two, people with underlying medical conditions or disabilities inhibiting their ability to wear a face covering and people who are unable to place, use or remove a face covering safely without assistance are also exempt.

 The fine for breaking Calgary’s bylaw is $50.

-Banff’s mandatory mask bylaw is perhaps the strictest in Alberta, and includes a popular stretch of outdoor space.
+Banff’s mandatory mask bylaw is perhaps the strictest in Alberta and includes a popular stretch of outdoor space.

-Effective July 31, everyone in the mountain town will be required to wear a mask in all enclosed public spaces like shops, cafés and facilities, as well as outside along downtown Banff’s pedestrian zone.
+Effective July 31, everyone in the mountain town is required to wear a mask in all enclosed public spaces like shops, cafés and facilities, as well as outside along downtown Banff’s pedestrian zone.
 Two blocks of Banff Avenue — the town’s main drag — have been closed to vehicle use since June to allow for physical distancing.
 This is the stretch where masks will be mandatory.